Will Wynn: Mayor of Austin

 Austin voters elected Wynn to be Austin's fiftieth mayor on May 3, 2003, replacing Gus Garcia.
-He was re-elected three years later on May 15, 2006 with over 78 percent of the vote.
+He was re-elected three years later on May 15, 2006, with over 78 percent of the vote.
 The front-runner from the start, Wynn garnered most of the endorsements and raised much more money than his two competitors, Council Member Danny Thomas, and Jennifer Gale.
 He also received a boost from the strong leadership credited to him when Hurricane Katrina evacuees came to Austin in 2005.

-As Austin Mayor, Will Wynn served as Chairman of the Board of Directors for Austin Energy, the 9th largest public power utility in the United States.
-As such, Mayor Wynn presided over the nation's most successful utility-sponsored green power program (for the 4th consecutive year according to the U.S. Dep't of Energy), an award-winning energy efficiency program that has eliminated the need for a 500-megawatt, coal-burning power plant near Austin, and a greenbuilding program that was the first of its kind in the world and served as the genesis for the U.S. Green Building Council (USGBC) and the national greenbuilding movement.
-Austin Energy has assets of over $3.5 billion, annual revenues of $1.2 billion, almost 1,500 employees and generates up to 3,000 megawatts of electricity.
-Its fuel mix is 35% natural gas, 29% coal, 23% nuclear and 11% renewables (mostly wind).
+As mayor, Wynn served as chairman of the board of directors for Austin Energy, the ninth-largest public power utility in the United States.
+As such, Mayor Wynn presided over the nation's most successful utility-sponsored green power program (for the fourth consecutive year according to the U. S. Department of Energy), an award-winning energy efficiency program that has eliminated the need for a 500-megawatt, coal-burning power plant near Austin, and a green-building program that was the first of its kind in the world and served as the genesis for the U. S. Green Building Council (USGBC) and the national green-building movement.
+Austin Energy has assets of over $3.5 billion, annual revenues of $1.2 billion, almost 1,500 employees, and generates up to 3,000 megawatts of electricity.
+Its fuel mix is 35% natural gas, 29% coal, 23% nuclear and 11% renewable energy, mostly from wind.

 Wynn was succeeded as mayor by Lee Leffingwell, who was sworn in on June 22, 2009.

 Awards

-Will was named Austinite of the Year by Austin Under Forty (back when he was under 40); was awarded Scenic Austin's first annual Scenic Hero Award; was named Energy Executive of the Year by the Association of Energy Engineers; is a Distinguished Alumni of Texas A & M's College of Architecture; received the Alliance to Save Energy's prestigious Charles H. Percy Public Service Award; and, following Austin's response to Hurricane Katrina, was named Local Public Official of the Year by the National Association of Social Workers.
+Will was named Austinite of the Year by Austin Under Forty; was awarded Scenic Austin's first annual Scenic Hero Award, was named Energy Executive of the Year by the Association of Energy Engineers, and is a distinguished alumnus of Texas A & M's College of Architecture.
+He also received the Alliance to Save Energy's prestigious Charles H. Percy Public Service Award and, following Austin's response to Hurricane Katrina, the National Association of Social Workers named him Local Public Official of the Year.

 Affiliations

-He is a member of the Mayors Against Illegal Guns Coalition, a bi-partisan anti-gun group with a stated goal of "making the public safer by getting illegal guns off the streets."
+He is a member of the Mayors Against Illegal Guns Coalition, a bipartisan anti-gun group with a stated goal of "making the public safer by getting illegal guns off the streets."
 The Coalition was co-founded by the late former Boston Mayor Thomas Menino and former New York City Mayor Michael Bloomberg.